nrfconnect/sdk-nrf/doc/nrf/protocols/gazell/gzll.rst

 Depending on your project, do one of the following:

 * Edit the :file:`gzll_params.h` file used in the nRF24L IC projects.
-* Use the :c:func:`nrf_gzll_set_timeslot_period()` function in the nRF52 Series projects (nRF52 Series Gazell timeslot period = 0.5*GZLL_RX_PERIOD).
+* Use the :c:func:`nrf_gzll_set_timeslot_period()` function in the nRF52 and nRF53 Series projects (nRF52 and nRF53 Series Gazell timeslot period = 0.5*GZLL_RX_PERIOD).

 Emulating legacy Gazell roles
 =============================

-The Gazell Link Layer protocol for the nRF52 Series is compatible with the most useful roles of the Gazell Link Layer for the nRF24L IC.
+The Gazell Link Layer protocol for the nRF52 and nRF53 Series is compatible with the most useful roles of the Gazell Link Layer for the nRF24L IC.

 Emulating legacy Gazell Device role 2 and Host role 0 on the nRF24 IC
 ---------------------------------------------------------------------